-You can select one from the list, or proceed without selecting anything by typing d and pressing Return.
+You can select one from the list, or proceed without selecting anything by typing d.

-13. Specify the highly available storage resources:
+14. Do one of the following to specify the highly available storage resources:

-- Type the number of the storage resource you want to use and press Return. - Press Return if no highly available storage resources are present. - Press d without making a selection to skip the storage resource selection.
+- Type the number of the storage resource you want to use. - Press Return if no highly available storage resources are present. - Press d without making a selection to skip the storage resource selection.

-14. Review the configuration information in the review panel.
+15. Review the configuration information in the review panel.